reconfigurable-ml-pipeline/load_tester/README.md

 # Web Service Load Tester

-> REST-based load tester implemented using asyncio and multiprocessing
+> REST and json-based load tester implemented using asyncio and multiprocessing

 ### Usage
 ---